angular/angularfire/docs/install-firebase-tools.md

 ### 3. Choose what Firebase features

-`firebase-tools` will ask you want Firebase features you want to configure.
+`firebase-tools` displays Firebase features you want to configure.

 ```bash
 ?
 Which Firebase features do you want to set up for this directory?
 Press Space